knightsUCF/City-Builder-Architects-Production/marketing/notes.md

 this is the Internet, take advantage of instant communication

+scan the top posts of all time on /r/marketing, /r/advertising, /r/entrepreneur and the linked relevant subreddits

 create an excel sheet of all the youtube and twitch gamers to contact, and status, send out to at least 1000

 Send out to major mobile review sites: